Courting progressives, Joe Biden shifts policy stances on free college and bankruptcy

 WASHINGTON — Joe Biden's campaign rolled out two new policy positions that borrow from Bernie Sanders and Elizabeth Warren ahead of Sunday's debate, both aimed at courting progressive voters as he marches to the Democratic nomination.

-The former vice president said on Sunday he'll support a policy to make public colleges and universities tuition-free for students with family income under $125,000.
+The former vice president said Sunday he'll support a policy to make public colleges and universities tuition-free for students with family incomes under $125,000.

-The position is a significant shift in the direction of Sanders, who wrote a bill to the same effect in 2017 but has since called for free college to be universal regardless of household income.
-Biden's new stance mirrors a policy plank that Hillary Clinton announced in the summer of 2016 with the similar aim of reaching out to Sanders voters after she defeated him.
+The position is a significant shift in the direction of Sanders, the senator from Vermont who wrote a bill to the same effect in 2017 but has since called for free college to be universal regardless of household income.
+Biden's new stance mirrors a policy plank that Hillary Clinton announced in summer 2016 with the similar aim of reaching out to Sanders voters after she defeated him.

 Biden leads Sanders by 2-to-1 margin among Democratic primary votersMarch 15, 202001:43

-At a virtual town hall with Illinois voters on Friday, Biden also endorsed Elizabeth Warren's proposal to bolster bankruptcy protections for those struggling financially, including by restoring some that were eliminate in a 2005 law championed by Biden when he was a senator.
+At a virtual town hall with Illinois voters Friday, Biden also endorsed Warren's proposal to bolster bankruptcy protections for those struggling financially, including restoring some that were eliminated in a 2005 law that Biden championed when he was a senator.

 The Warren measure would allow people to clear out student loan obligations during bankruptcy, which carries major implications for young Americans as student debt topped $1.6 trillion this year.